 707 Fremont St, Las Vegas, NV

 It can be hard to find fresh produce and home baked goods in the middle of the desert, but it’s not impossible.
-The Las Vegas Farmers Market is the best place to find your fresh and local produce, home made breads and other locally sourced nicknacks.
+The Las Vegas Farmers Market is the best place to find your fresh and local produce, homemade bread and other locally sourced nicknacks.
 The market is 2-3 times a week and appears in several locations, so you’re bound to find one near you, during your stay.

 Wed/Thur and every other Saturday

 The arts district and Art Square are the coolest part of downtown.
-Art square is a compound of various locally owned shops, galleries and restaurants.
-You can find everything from handmade clothing, hair stylists, and art galleries.
-If you want to support local and sustainable work here in Vegas this is the place for you.
+Art Square is a compound of various locally owned shops, galleries, and restaurants.
+You can find everything from handmade clothing, locally made salon products, and art galleries.
+If you want to support local and sustainable work here in Vegas, this is the place for you.
 There is even a Burlesque Hall of Fame!

 1025 S 1st St #145, Las Vegas, NV